Reducing Clutter Without Losing Context

 Side window as annotation container.

-Shaping 1.5 - annotation container
+Annotation visibility 1.2 - annotation container

 Shaping annotation IN Parameter dialog